IMG 2510 scaled

 Do NOT bring this with you.
 This is only for you to have.

-Eat Light & Avoid Heavy Meals
+Hydrate, Eat Light, & Avoid Heavy Meals

 A well-nourished body will respond better to Rolfing® and integrate the changes more efficiently.